delaford/game/README.md

 I've been wanting to make a Medieval-themed game for a while now with a old-school feel.
 Also, I wanted it to be multiplayer where players can connect and see each other.
 Maybe you want to train Mining and then maybe later Smithing?
 Yep.
 A neat PvE system?
 Yep.

-An open-source environment, I hope, cultivates learning, sharing and developing together the world of Navarra.
+An open-source environment, I hope, cultivates learning, sharing and developing together the world of Delaford.
 The lore and history, much of to be written, will drive this game.

 I also hope to learn on topics such as collaboration (in an open-source world) where I develop my own DevOps skills wherein project standards are not only made but kept through the power of CI/CD.

-Lastly, this game will give me a great reason to try out `D3` and make cool data viz graphs in the `Navarra/website` section.
+Lastly, this game will give me a great reason to try out `D3` and make cool data viz graphs in the `Delaford/website` section.
 You want to see cool graphs regarding your player?
 You're gonna get it.
 Or you can help contribute!

 ## Notice

-Navarra contains work from multiple sources not organically made by contributions from Navarra directly.
+Delaford contains work from multiple sources not organically made by contributions from Delaford directly.

 - [Tileset, monsters, items, players](http://pousse.rapiere.free.fr/tome/tome-tiles.htm) by David E. Gervais. &middot; [CC license](https://creativecommons.org/licenses/by/3.0/)
 - [Main screen music](https://opengameart.org/content/enchanted-festival) by [Matthew Pablo](http://www.matthewpablo.com). &middot; [CC license](https://creativecommons.org/licenses/by/3.0/)